pattern-lab/patternlab-node/packages/docs/src/docs/php/generating-pattern-lab.md

 ---

-title: Generating Pattern Lab | Pattern Lab
+title: Generating Pattern Lab
-heading: Generating Pattern Lab - PHP
+tags:
+  - docs
 ---

 Pattern Lab consists of an empty shell when you first install it.
 To populate the public-facing side of Pattern Lab with your content and patterns do the following: